OrbitalEnterprises/eve-esi-client/docs/KillmailsApi.md

 Get corporation kills and losses

-Get a list of corporation&#39;s recent kills and losses  ---  This route is cached for up to 300 seconds
+Get a list of corporation&#39;s recent kills and losses  ---  This route is cached for up to 300 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Example
 ```java